apwbs/CAKE-Algorand/README.md

     response = requests.post('http://127.0.0.1:8888/certification', json = input)

 ```
+This method return as response the process, to access to this value you can use `response.text`.
+This value has to be stored on the .env.

-At the end of this operation, it is important to take note of the corresponding process_id, which will be displayed on the terminal.
+At the end of this run, you have to lunch the SDM and SKM servers using `python3 sdm_server.py` and `python3 skm_server.py`.

 This request can be splitted in the following three differents request to the api server, like in the following three subsections.
 For a correct functioning it is necessary to carry out these operations in the proposed order.